A “Think Different” Case Study in Hiring: Walgreens

 Plenty of info below to absorb below, hard data and “soul stirring” videos.

 Part of “Hustle” is having the energy & discipline to let EXCELLENCE inspire you.
 Role Models matter.
-If you’re going to watch only one, watch the last one and learn from Randy Lewis, the CHAMPION behind the ground breaking results.

 For the Quant Jocks.
 Hard Data that speaks for itself.
 “Creating an Inclusive Workplace.
 Integrating Employees With Disabilities Into A Distribution Center Environment”